SBI Cards & Payment Services stock rises after four days, here's why

-hares of SBI Cards & Payment Services rose in early trade today after global brokerage Morgan Stanley maintained a buy call on the stock with a target price of Rs 1,225.
+Shares of SBI Cards & Payment Services rose in early trade today after global brokerage Morgan Stanley maintained a buy call on the stock with a target price of Rs 1,225.
 The new target price amounts to an upside of over 67 per cent from its previous close of Rs 731 on March 7.
 The brokerage has maintained an overweight stance on the large cap stock.

 SBI Cards stock has gained after four days of consecutive fall.
 The stock gained 2.85 per cent intraday to Rs 747.5 against the previous close of Rs 730.45 on BSE.